Connect privately on your Android

 Some sites or content platforms may block traffic from known proxies, so you’ll have to be careful if you’re trying to use a proxy to access media.

-Hide your IP address behind another in a different part of the world, and no one will know where you really are.
+Hide your IP address behind another IP in a different part of the world and no one will know where you really are.
 This includes websites and services that host geo-restricted content.
-For example, if you’re traveling abroad and want to access some content that’s meant only for your home country, you can use a VPN or proxy to unblock that website with a false IP address in the correct location.
+For example, if you’re traveling abroad and want to access movies or TV shows that are available only for your home country, you can use a VPN or proxy to unblock that website with a false IP address in the correct location.

 Many IP addresses are linked to a real-world address, or at least to a general location.
 If you’re frequently using false IP addresses to change your online location, no one will be able to figure out where you actually are.

-While it’s not quite possible to hide your IP address from 100% of the world, you can achieve a functional level of privacy that should be sufficient for everyday needs.
-With a VPN, the only entity that should be able to link your online activity to your IP address is your VPN provider itself.
-This is why it’s so important to choose a VPN provider with a reliable reputation for security, and which doesn’t keep logs of user activity.
+While it’s not possible to hide your IP address from everyone, you can achieve an effective level of privacy sufficient for everyday needs.
+With a VPN, the only entity that can link your online activity to your IP address is your VPN provider itself.
+This is why it’s so important to choose a VPN provider with a reliable reputation for security, and one that doesn’t keep logs of user activity.

-Your ISP will be able to see the type, timing, and amount of traffic you’re sending to the VPN server, but they won’t know the specifics.
+Your ISP can see the type, timing, and amount of traffic you’re sending to the VPN server, but they won’t know the specifics.
 The same goes for Tor.
 Many proxies don’t encrypt your traffic, and so your ISP will be able to access your activity if it wants to while you’re using a proxy.
-And as mentioned earlier, all the websites and services you use while connected to a VPN will only see the VPN’s IP address, not yours.
+And, as mentioned earlier, all the websites and services you use while connected to a VPN will see only the VPN’s IP address, not yours.

-The primary purpose for hiding your IP address is to protect your online activity and location from third-party observers: websites, advertisers, and cybercriminals.
-Whenever your safety and privacy is concerned, being proactive is always a good move.
+The primary purpose for hiding your IP address is to protect your online activity and location from third-party observers: websites, advertisers who use ad tracking techniques, and cybercriminals.
+When your safety and privacy is at risk, it’s important to be proactive.

-Avast SecureLine VPN lets you hide your IP address by choosing from our blazing-fast servers located in 34 countries all over the world.
-Enjoy the freedom to access blocked content and browse the internet with complete confidence in your online privacy, thanks to secure encryption on all your online activities and our no-logging policy.
+Avast SecureLine VPN lets you hide your IP address by choosing from any one of our blazing-fast servers located in dozens of countries all over the world.
+With your online activity securely encrypted and our no-logging policy, you’ll be able to easily access blocked content, disrupt tracking techniques, and browse the internet freely, with complete confidence in your online privacy.